 Targeted ad campaigns work best to drive actual business results.
 And these days, they also offer a host of upscaled formatting options outside of the additional analytics.
 You can build carousel ads, slideshow ads, canvas ads, and more.
 There are even plenty of video ad options.

 Facebook lets you create campaigns based on your advertising objectives.
-They provide great guidance around how to create a Facebook ad.
+They provide great guidance on how to create a Facebook ad.

 Here are the basics: